The National Curriculum for Geography aims to ensure that all pupils:

 Year 6 launched their creative learning project on 'Frozen Kingdom' by visiting the Yorkshire Wildlife Park to meet the polar bears and took part in workshops to learn more about how species have adapted to their environment.

 Back in the classroom children used globes, maps, reference books and the Internet to learn about the two Polar regions of Antarctica and the Arctic, and the animals and plants that inhabit these frozen kingdoms, before producing detailed written accounts and art work to share their learning.
+Children also researched and then presented information about the Northern Lights.

 Polar and STEM Ambassador Visit